 Our in-house A2LA Accredited laboratory (ISO 17025:2005) allows us to perform a number of metallurgical evaluations and mechanical tests in-house.
 Metallographic analysis (macro/micro etch, grain size, cleanliness), spectrographic analysis, PMI, tensile testing, Charpy impact testing, Rockwell hardness, Brinell hardness and micro hardness (Vickers and Knoop) are all included within our scope.

 Within our shop we operate approximately 35 CNC lathes, several CNC mills, manual lathes, centerless grinders and other miscellaneous finishing machines.
 We perform turning, threading, milling, hexing, drilling, grinding and other finish machining operations.

 Our in-house thread rolling capabilities allow us to form precision screw threads from ¼" diameter, through 6" diameter.

 Critical dimensions are verified through the use of calibrated, certified thread gages, micrometers and other special inspection devices.
-Included in our final inspection cell is a CMM for verification of the most difficult-to-verify dimensions.

 Our in-house NDE includes visual examination, Ultrasonic Testing, Magnetic Particle Inspection, Liquid Penetrant Inspection and PMI XRF Analysis.